hanshuebner/oec-tcp/README.md

 ## Features

-It is a work in progress and is far from providing all the features you might expect from a later model 3174, but it does provide basic TN3270 and VT100 emulation.
+It is a work in progress and is far from providing all the features you might expect from a later model 3174, but it does provide basic TN3270 emulation.

   - [x] TN3270
       - [x] Extended Data Stream
       - [x] Basic TN3270E
       - [x] Device name (_LU_) negotiation
       - [ ] SSL/TLS
-  - [x] VT100
   - [ ] Connection menu
   - [ ] MLT (Multiple Logical Terminals)
   - [x] Up to 8 terminals connected via IBM 3299 multiplexer<sup>1</sup>